 The park has incredible views and is a great place for hikers looking for a challenge, and plenty of beautiful wilderness scenery.
 There are over 50 kilometres of trails that venture through a variety of landscapes.
 These include marshes, forests, fields, some lovely pocket beaches, and tide pools.
 Overall, there are ample photo opportunities!

 On the 10 kilometre Coast Trail that goes through East Sooke Regional Park, hikers will go through lush rainforest, pass by the edge of the ocean, and come across many bays, cliffs, and chasms.
 Throughout it all, you’ll be sure to feel an adventurous energy in the air.
 In this remote place, it will be easy to connect with nature.
 You’ll want to lose yourself—and maybe find yourself once more—out there.

 What’s the History in the Area of the East Sooke Regional Park?

-At Aldridge Point, you will experience some of the remnants of the Coast Salish People.
+At Aldridge Point, you will experience some of the culture and history of the Coast Salish People who have called this area home for thousands of years.
 The Point was deemed a Provincial Heritage Site in 1927.
-Those remnants I mentioned would be the cool petroglyphs that are carved into the rock there.
-Apparently, it’s a style specific to what you can see in the Strait of Juan de Fuca area.
+There are petroglyphs carved into the rock in a style that you can see throughout the Strait of Juan de Fuca area.